Mount Davis (Oakland): Tarpaulin

-Owing to low attendance, in 2006 the Oakland Athletics installed a layer of tarpaulin (tarp) covering all top-tier seating areas of the Coliseum, including the top level of Mount Davis.
+Owing to low attendance, the Oakland Athletics installed a layer of tarpaulin (tarp) covering all top-tier seating areas of the Coliseum in 2006, including the top level of Mount Davis.
 As the Athletics could not sell advertising space on the tarp due to city regulations, various Athletics-related messages were printed instead on the tarp; the Mount Davis sections of tarp display the team's logo and retired numbers.
 The covered seats numbered 20,878, representing approximately 37% of seating capacity in the Coliseum.

 Though the tarp can be removed, the Athletics management previously refused to do so unless the team made the World Series, as they claimed it made the stadium more "intimate".
 This policy was maintained to the chagrin of many fans during the 2012 American League Division Series where all other seats were sold out with demand for more tickets but the tarp was not removed.
 For the 2013 American League Division Series, the tarp was removed from the rest of the third deck, but not Mount Davis.
 However, in 2017, Athletics president Dave Kaval announced that some sections of tarp – though not those on Mount Davis – would be removed for at least the remainder of the 2017 season.
 Done in response to the long-standing fan complaints, this move added back 12,103 seats to the Coliseum during Athletics games, leaving the 8,775 seats on Mount Davis still covered.

 In 2013, the Oakland Raiders also started covering Mount Davis with tarp owing to the National Football League television blackout policies which obligate teams to black out the game if they cannot sell more than 85% stadium capacity.
 Over the previous few years, the Raiders had been forced to black out more home games than were televised.
-This had the effect of making the Oakland-Alameda County Coliseum the smallest stadium in the National Football League.
-Under NFL rules, Mount Davis had to remain tarped all season long, no matter if they made the NFL playoffs or not.
+This made the Oakland-Alameda County Coliseum the smallest stadium in the National Football League.
+Under NFL rules, Mount Davis had to remain tarped all season long, regardless of whether they made the NFL playoffs or not.
 The Raiders kept Mount Davis tarped from 2013 until the team moved to Las Vegas in 2020, though after 2015, the NFL suspended its blackout policies.

 On July 21, 2018, the tarp on Mount Davis was removed by the A's for an interleague matchup against the Bay Bridge rival San Francisco Giants in a successful attempt to break a Coliseum attendance record.
 Tickets were sold for $10 apiece.
 In 2019, the A's again opened Mount Davis for fans during the Bay Bridge Series against the Giants and for the 2019 American League Wild Card Game against the Tampa Bay Rays.
 With the tarps off for the wild card game, they set a record for the highest attendance at a Wild Card game at 54,005.

+The tarps to Mount Davis were not opened during the final games played in the stadium by the Oakland Athletics despite fan interest and pressure in the section being opened.